DimiG/homebrew-myMacOSrepo/README.md

 * `HandBrakeCLI`: Tool for converting video from nearly any format.<br>
    The open source video transcoder.
 [Command line version][handbrake].

+* `arduino-cli`: All-in-one solution that provides builder, boards/library manager, uploader, discovery<br>
+   and many other tools needed to use any [Arduino][arduino] compatible board and platforms by [command line][cli].

 * `video2prores.sh`: This script is a batch converter for video files.<br>
    Usable for video editing systems ingest.